gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

 #### Fix

-Do not set `anonymous.enabled` field in `structuredAuthentication` configuration file as it defaults to `false` or set it explicitly to `false`
+Do not set `anonymous.enabled` field in `structuredAuthentication` configuration file as it defaults to `false` or set it explicitly to `false`.

-For how to configure `structuredAuthentication` for `Shoot` clusters please see [its documentation](https://gardener.cloud/docs/gardener/shoot/shoot_access/#structured-authentication)
+For more details, please consult the [structured authentication for `Shoot` clusters documentation](https://gardener.cloud/docs/gardener/shoot/shoot_access/#structured-authentication).

 ---